 Monday, 10:22 PM, indulgently stroking the dog’s velvet ears.
 The benched dog, whose time on the DL is approaching the third week, with at least another to go.
 Who sports the “cone” with resignation and whose pitiful malaise reaches my heart.
 I stoop to pet him and, giving in to sympathy, hunker down further for ear-scratching and head rubbing (still in the cone), putting off the dozen chores left to do before bed.
 For the next minute, at least, he’s happy again, smiling through his “jowly folds,” as we call them, eyes closed in bliss.
-I wistfully wish I could instantly cure his situation – a cocktail of minor yet majorly inconvenient ills and injuries (hence the cone).
+I wistfully wish I could instantly cure his condition – a cocktail of minor yet majorly inconvenient ills and injuries.

 (Verse note Heb 11:1)